 It didn’t last long, just a moment or two, but it could have been an eternity as there was no sense of time.
 A feeling of falling and swimming and flying all at once.
 I was afraid at first, I couldn’t see myself, I couldn’t see Aria, but I felt her holding my hand and I was certainly holding hers.
 An instant of eternity in slow fall, that’s how I would describe travelling through the portal.

 Then we stepped out of the portal into a bright light, which made me dizzy, a sense of almost falling but not.
 It felt so sudden, but it wasn’t, not while we were travelling.
 Time returned and so did our senses.
 My exosuit started reading environmental conditions with an insatiable appetite.
 A still, cool, humid day with consistent fog.
 To sum up, not bad weather I suppose.

 The thick, ash infused fog lingered all around us.
 But it did allow for the landscape to reveal the contours of hills, trees and even plants.
 We walked down the Portal’s gentle slant of stone steps, only to find more tiles with scattered stepping stones of the same geometric shape.
 And other tiles, defying gravity and slowly turning in midair.

 But there was something wrong, it all looked wrong.
-Or should I say it looked perfect, natural and unnatural at the same time if that is even possible.
+Or should I say, it looked perfect, natural and unnatural at the same time, if that was even possible.
 I soon realized the landscape was made up of hexagons, literally all the ground, hills, rocks and tree foliage were hexagonally structured.
 It looked like bee heaven, that is, if I was a bee.
-Only the stems of the trees and the plants glowed with what can only be described as fibers, golden flowing fibers, which swayed like sea grass in an unperceived wind, as I had no readings of wind in my visor’s HUD.
+Only the stems of the trees and the plants glowed, with what can only be described as fibers.
+Golden flowing fibers, which swayed like sea grass in an unperceived wind, as I had no readings of wind in my visor’s HUD.
 Glancing back the portal had closed.